mcnole25/random-resources/README.md

 * Press the R key to reset the player
 * Press the ` (grave accent) key to change the level hue
 * Shows a clone counter

+# 2048-ultimate.png

+Just an image of hundreds of 2048 tiles designed by me.